Skip to content

 1) Expressways

-The portion of the roadway of an urban road reserved for use only by high speed or power-driven vehicles is called Expressway or motorway or superhighway.
+The portion of the roadway of an urban road reserved for use only by high-speed or power-driven vehicles is called expressway or motorway or superhighway.

 2) Arterial Roads